cdlewis/blog/content/blog/surprising-effectiveness-of-one-shot-decompilation.md

 The remaining functions will almost certainly be the most challenging to decompile (barring a few Claude quirks).
 Even when LLMs succeed, the output is often rough: pointer arithmetic instead of array access, control flow reliant on goto statements, awkward temporary variables, and other issues affecting code clarity.
 If the goal is to understand how these games work (or to modify them) byte-perfect but ugly matches don't buy us much over the original assembly.
 It seems likely that future decompilation workflows will focus more on cleaning up and documenting LLM output than on writing code from scratch, using these matches as a base in much the same way earlier projects built on [m2c](https://github.com/matt-kempster/m2c) output.

-_If you've made it this far, you probably have an interest in decompilation and Snowboard Kids.
-Give it a try.
-Take a look at [difficult_functions](https://github.com/cdlewis/snowboardkids2-decomp/blob/main/tools/difficult_functions) on the [Snowboard Kids 2 decomp GitHub page](https://github.com/cdlewis/snowboardkids2-decomp) and see if you can beat the LLMs!_
+_If you've made it this far, you probably have an interest in decompilation and Snowboard Kids 2.
+Why not help out?.
+Take a look at the [Snowboard Kids 2 decomp GitHub page](https://github.com/cdlewis/snowboardkids2-decomp) and see if you can beat the LLMs!_

 _Something to say?
-You can upvote and/or join [the discussion on Hacker News](https://news.ycombinator.com/item?id=46080498)._
+You can upvote and/or join [the discussion on Hacker News](https://news.ycombinator.com/item?id=46080498).
+You can also [follow me on Bluesky](https://bsky.app/profile/chrislewis.au) for more Snowboard Kids 2 updates._

 [^1]: Inspired by Anand Chowdhary's post on [running Claude Code in a loop](https://anandchowdhary.com/blog/2025/running-claude-code-in-a-loop).
 [^3]: Why didn't I update the prompt to reflect this?
 Because it made Claude confused and it stopped committing changes.
 LLMs are weird.
 This needs more experimentation.